Climate and Average Weather Year Round in Nassau Bahamas

-The windier part of the year lasts for 6.3 months, from October 12 to April 23, with average wind speeds of more than 12.3 miles per hour.
-The windiest day of the year is November 10, with an average hourly wind speed of 14.3 miles per hour.
+The windier part of the year lasts for 6.3 months, from October 13 to April 24, with average wind speeds of more than 12.3 miles per hour.
+The windiest month of the year in Nassau is November, with an average hourly wind speed of 14.2 miles per hour.

-The calmer time of year lasts for 5.7 months, from April 23 to October 12.
-The calmest day of the year is August 7, with an average hourly wind speed of 10.3 miles per hour.
+The calmer time of year lasts for 5.7 months, from April 24 to October 13.
+The calmest month of the year in Nassau is August, with an average hourly wind speed of 10.5 miles per hour.

 The predominant average hourly wind direction in Nassau is from the east throughout the year.

 Nassau is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.